 The symptoms of concussion include:

-If a player has been removed from play they will be guided to a follow up assessment by a qualified onsite therapist present for all matches and training.
-Players showing the symptoms of concussion listed below will be asked to conduct The King-Devick test, an occulo-motor concussion test, in addition to routine neurological assessment.
+If a player has been removed from play due to a head injury, they will be guided to a follow up assessment by a qualified onsite therapist present for all matches and training.
+Players will be asked to participate in a routine neurological assessment including the King-Devick test, an occulo-motor concussion test.

 A parents role pitch-side and at home

-Each teams duty first aider will be keeping close watch for potential injuries.
-The cannot however watch every player.
-If you suspect that any player has sustained a head injury that may require review, please inform the coaches or duty first aider.
+Each teams duty First Aid Volunteer (FAV) will be keeping close watch for potential injuries.
+They cannot watch every player.
+If you suspect that a player has sustained a head injury that may require review, please inform the coaches or FAV.
 Player safety is paramount.

-If your child develops noticeable or reported symptoms that have gone previously unobserved, please contact lead physiotherapist - David Silver MCSP below and/or medical attention as soon as possible.
+If your child develops noticeable symptoms that have gone previously unobserved, please contact lead physiotherapist - David Silver MCSP below and/or medical attention as soon as possible.

 After rugby ask your child how the got on and how they feel.
 Players can be less than forthcoming with injury reporting if they feel they will be stopped from playing.
 For more information on both mums and dads roles in concussion awareness see the concussion resources tab